swetha123/MLProject2/README.md

-this is a end to end machine learning project on advance house prediction
+this is a end to end machine learning project on diamond price prediction